andrew-bedford/library-visualizer/README.md

 # paper-scout
-Parses and analyzes acamedic papers to extract their metadata

 ![paper scout's interface](https://i.imgur.com/p7STkGS.png)

 ## Usage
 ```
 --library [path]                   Library to analyze (i.e., a folder containing pdf files of academic papers)
 ```

+To visualize the results, open the HTML file `src/main/html/main.html` once the analysis is complete.
+Note that, depending on the number of papers in your library, the analysis may take a while.